 The concept of Proteus is the experience between player and environment.
 Therefore, narrative metatopics are severely featured in the game.
 As the player wanders in the island, he'll often come to face with changes in the background music and environmental sounds due to daytime and seasonal changes.
 For example, the player will find energetic-sound mayflies in Spring.
-In Autumn, he'll find them lying on the ground, dying from the cooling weather with sounds of weak flaps of their wings.
+In Autumn, he'll find them lying on the ground, dying with sounds of the weak flaps of their wings.
+This suggests that Winter is coming.